UD Las Rozas Boadilla

 Unión Deportiva Boadilla Las Rozas is a futsal club based in Las Rozas–Boadilla del Monte in Spain.
 Its home games are held in Pabellón Municipal, which has a capacity of 1,000 seats.

 History

 The club was founded in 2004 through a merger of Atlético Boadilla FS and CFS Las Rozas, taking the place of Atlético Boadilla in División de Honor.
 Las Rozas finished the 2004–05 season in 15th position, and was relegated to Division de Plata.
 In 2008, the club was forced to play in Primera Nacional A, due to economic limitations.
 In 2009, they reached an agreement with Ciudad de Móstoles FS to play home matches in Móstoles, playing as Boadilla Las Rozas/Móstoles Mirasierra.
-The partnership agreement ended in summer 2011.
+The partnership agreement ended in the summer 2011.

 For the 2011–12 season, UD Las Rozas Boadilla did not play with a first team, playing only with youth teams.
 The club returned for the 2012–13 season with a first team in Tercera División.